Network Science PhD Program

 There are also funding opportunities available through external sources where the funds are provided directly to the PhD student rather than through Northeastern University.
 External doctoral fellowships typically offer stipends comparable to the NU stipend, and some awards offer additional travel or equipment funds.
 These awards are competitive and rare, though Network Science students have had success with them in the past.
 If a student receives an extramural award, the external funds will be applied towards stipend and tuition/fees, and the program and/or advisor will supplement as needed to ensure students receive at least the standard support outlined in the admissions letter.

-Occasionally students have need for supplemental financial support.
+Occasionally, students have a need for supplemental financial support.
 Information on financial aid loans can be found here.

 Health Insurance